tarantool/ansible-cartridge/README.md

 #### Required parameters

-`advertise_uri` is required parameter for instance.
+`advertise_uri` is required parameter for instance configuraion.
 It must be specified in `<host>:<port>` format.

 #### Forbidden parameters